-My interest is in improving systems practice, quality improvement, and patient safety, often utilizing various tools from medical simulation that can translate to clinical changes.
-Most recently, I have collaborated with Stanford and national colleagues on implementation of emergency manuals (context relevant sets of cognitive aids or checklists), for crisis management of critical events.
-See http://emergencymanual.stanford.edu and www.emergencymanuals.org with more details below.
+My interest is in implementation science, improving systems practice, quality improvement, and patient safety, often utilizing various tools from medical simulation that can translate to clinical changes.
+Most recently, I have collaborated with Stanford and national colleagues on studying implementation of emergency manuals (context relevant sets of cognitive aids or checklists), for crisis management of critical events.
+For background and resources for implementing these tools see http://emergencymanual.stanford.edu and www.emergencymanuals.org with more details below.

 Internship:Brigham and Women's Hospital Harvard Medical School (2004) MA